openpnp/openpnp/Setup-and-Calibration:-Feeders.md

 Feeders are sources of parts for OpenPnP to place.
 A feeder can be as simple as a strip of parts taped to the machine or as complex as a fully automated motorized feeder.

-There are currently four types of feeders supported Strip Feeder, Drag Feeder, Tray Feeder, and Tube Feeder.
+There are several different types of feeders available in OpenPnP: Strip Feeder, Drag Feeder, Tray Feeder, Tube Feeder, Auto Feeder and Slot Auto Feeder.
 The differences between each type will be covered below.

 ## Concepts
 ### Pick Location